CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Instead of labels based on nested folder structure create one label per folder.

-Change Conditions: When enabled, labels will be 'expolded' - one label per source folder.
+Change Conditions: When enabled labels will be 'expolded' with one label per source folder.

 ---
 ## Contact